Dynamic Pricing with Limited Supply: Conclusions and open questions

 We consider dynamic pricing with limited supply and achieve near-optimal performance using an index-based bandit-style algorithm.
 A key idea in designing this algorithm is that we define the index of an arm (price) according to the estimated expected \emph{total payoff} from this arm given the known constraints.

-It is worth noting that a good index-based algorithm did not \emph{have} to exist in our setting.
+\OMIT{ It is worth noting that a good index-based algorithm did not \emph{have} to exist in our setting.
 Indeed, many bandit algorithms in the literature are not index-based, e.g. $\EXP$~\cite{bandits-exp3} and ``zooming algorithm"~\cite{LipschitzMAB-stoc08} and their respective variants.
-The fact that Gittins algorithm~\cite{Gittins-index-79} and $\UCB$~\cite{bandits-ucb1} achieve (near-)optimal performance with index-based algorithms was widely seen as an impressive contribution.
+The fact that Gittins algorithm~\cite{Gittins-index-79} and $\UCB$~\cite{bandits-ucb1} achieve (near-)optimal performance with index-based algorithms was widely seen as an impressive contribution. }

 While in this paper we apply the above key idea to a specific index-based algorithm ($\UCB$), it can be seen as an (informal) general reduction for index-based algorithms for dynamic pricing, from unlimited supply to limited supply.
-This reduction may help with more general dynamic pricing settings (more on that below), and moreover it can be extended to other bandit-style settings where the ``best arm'' is \emph{not} an arm with the best expected per-round payoff.
-In particular, an ongoing project~\cite{crowdsourcing-bandits} uses this reduction in the context of adaptive crowd-selection in crowdsourcing.
+This reduction may help with more general dynamic pricing settings (more on that below), and moreover it might be extended to other bandit-style settings where the ``best arm'' is \emph{not} an arm with the best expected per-round payoff.
+In particular,~\cite{BanditSurveys-colt13} uses a version of this reduction in the context of adaptive quality control in crowdsourcing.

 It is an interesting open question whether a reduction such as above can be made more formal, and which algorithms and which settings it can be applied to.
 An ambitions conjecture for our setting is that there is a simple black-box reduction from unlimited supply to limited supply that applies to arbitrary ``reasonable'' algorithms.
 In the full generality this conjecture appears problematic; in particular, some reasonable bandit algorithms such as $\EXP$ are hard-coded to spend a prohibitively large amount of time on exploration.